Unfortunately for some, allergies aren’t just a springtime occurrence.

 When picking out that Christmas tree this year, make sure you take a closer look.
 Sometimes, these beautiful trees can bring mold into your home.
 Along with this, tracking in outdoor dampness onto your carpet creates the perfect breeding ground for mold and bacteria.

-Dust mites are probably one of the biggest offenders when it comes to allergies.
+Dust mites are probably one of the biggest offenders when it comes to indoor allergies.
 They just keep coming back and are a part of every element of your home.

 If you have a fireplace, heavy curtains or drapes can absorb the smoke odors and collect dust.
 Furnaces also push out mold spores and dust as they excrete warm air, and when you seal your house up to trap the heat, you trap these allergens in.
 Taking out those old Christmas decorations can also add dust to the air you’re breathing.